 The Company provides information packages to investors; the package consists of materials filed with regulatory authorities.
 The Company updates its website (www.mawsonresources.com) on a continuous basis.
 Effective November 1, 2004, the Company retained Mining Interactive to provide market awareness and investor relations activities.
-During the 2011 period the Company paid Mining Interactive a total of \$31,500 (2010 - \$37,500).
+During fiscal 2011 the Company paid Mining Interactive a total of \$42,000 (2010 - \$49,500).
 The arrangement may be cancelled by either party on 15 days notice.